artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 If a data element exists with a matching name, the data element's value will be returned.
 If no matching data element exists, it will then check to see if a custom variable with a matching name has previously been set using `_satellite.setVar()`.
 If a matching custom variable is found, its value will be returned.

-Note that in many form fields in the [!DNL Platform Launch] user interface, you can use the `%%` syntax to reference variables, reducing the need to call `_satellite.getVar()`.
+Note that in many form fields in the Data Collection user interface, you can use the `%%` syntax to reference variables, reducing the need to call `_satellite.getVar()`.
 For example, using %product% will access the value of the product data element or custom variable.

 ## `setVar`